Haunted Mansion at Disneyland: Virtual Queue & Construction Info

-Disney has announced that the stately grounds of the Haunted Mansion will expand with a new immersive outdoor queue and retail store at Disneyland in 2024.
-This post shares timeframes and details, concept art of the gardens and gift shop, and our commentary about the badly-needed and overdue changes to New Orleans Square.
+Haunted Mansion is under construction to expand with a new immersive outdoor queue and retail store at Disneyland.
+This post shares virtual queue details, concept art of the gardens and gift shop, and our commentary about the badly-needed and overdue changes to New Orleans Square.
+(Updated September 22, 2024.)

-According to Disney, the ‘spirited metamorphosis’ of the Haunted Mansion will begin at Disneyland Resort in 2024, as the additions will build on the story and lore of the Haunted Mansion.
-The new grounds will immerse guests in “enhanced theming,” as well as a new retail shop adjacent to the attraction’s exit.
+Work on the ‘spirited metamorphosis’ of the Haunted Mansion began back in January.
+As of Fall 2024, the attraction has now reopened with a virtual queue, but the actual standby line and gift shop are still under construction.
+The additions will build on the story and lore of the Haunted Mansion, with the new grounds will immerse guests in “enhanced theming,” as well as a new retail shop adjacent to the attraction’s exit.

 Local legend suggests the manor known today as the Haunted Mansion was first built by a prosperous sea captain.
 To this day, the mansion’s staff faithfully maintains the happy haunting grounds.
 The expanded queue will tie into these stories and more, including new gardens inspired by Master Gracey, Madame Leota, and the one-eyed cat.